 Day 1: The basics are moved in, the planning begins.

-Suddenly, a shelf is born.
+Day 2: A shelf is born.

 I went to the salvage store and bought an old bleacher from a local high school – I love the aged, well-worn look of the wood and the lines and letters carved into it by bored teenagers.

-After scraping off the gum stuck to the bottom (very authentic), I measured and cut the shelves to fit my space and hung them using two cheap metal rods and an assortment of nuts, washers, and screw hooks into the wall.
+After scraping off the gum stuck to the bottom (very authentic), I measured and cut the shelves to fit my space and hung them using two metal rods and an assortment of nuts, washers, and screw hooks into the wall.

-Got some extra help from my father!
+Always grateful for the extra help from my father!

-Spent some time unpacking some more boxes and… voila!
+Then a few more hours unpacking some more boxes and… voila!

 The semi-final reveal: